Goodman-Luskin Microbiome Center

 A collaborative study by scientists from UCLA and USC may have unlocked new information about autism spectrum disorder (ASD) and the gut microbiome.
 Changes in the relative amounts of such metabolites may interfere with the signaling between the gut and brain, influencing emotions and associated behaviors.
 Emeran A. Mayer, MD, contributed to the study along with co-senior author Jennifer S. Labus, PhD.

-Dr. Grave M. Aldrovandi receives lifetime achievement award for pediatric research
+Dr. Grace M. Aldrovandi receives lifetime achievement award for pediatric research

 Dr. Aldrovandi is the 2025 recipent of the Douglas K. Richardson Award for Perinatal and Pediatric Healthcare Research by the Society for Pediatric Research.
 This prestigious award honors a lifetime of achievement in the field of child health research.
 She is internationally recognized for her groundbreaking work in pediatric HIV, the role of the microbiome in infant development and the impact of breast milk on child health.